AdaCore/spark2014/docs/lrm/source/subprograms.rst

 |SPARK|).

 A common place for aliasing to be introduced is through the actual parameters and between actual parameters and global variables in a procedure or entry call.
-Extra verification rules are given that avoid the possibility of aliasing through actual parameters and global variables.
+Extra verification rules are given that avoid the possibility of problematic aliasing through actual parameters and global variables.
 A function is not allowed to have side-effects and cannot update an actual parameter or global variable.
 Therefore, function calls cannot introduce aliasing and